 Our skit was the best in the show, it was the most like Saturday Night Live, although Cabin 5 pretty much just had their counsellor sing a song on his guitar about "that good old Baril Dew!
 And them that refuse it are few!"
 It was catchy, and it's still in my damn head!, but it was mainly just that older counsellor who sang it!
 The rest of Cabin 5 just maybe hummed or sang the chorus.
 That was bullshit!
 They should have been disqualified!
 We won the skit contest in the end, but it was still not right that they entered that song!
 I bet you that cousellor even wrote it the year before or something!
 There's no way they were able to put that whole thing together in 2 days!
 At this point I don't care any more.
 Tommorrow we go home!

 The rest of the skits that night were just as under-rehearsed and terrible as ours.
 And if I remember correctly we did not in fact win "Best In Show."
 I'm positive that went to Cabin 5.
-Really, that was a pretty damn good song.
+Really, that was a pretty damn good song about drinking the crisp Lake Baril water.
 I still remember a decent portion of it to this day.
 And the harmony that everybody was able to hit during the refrain...
 They deserved it.
 Still, who was I trying to fool by claiming in my little Camp Diary that we had won?
 My old senile self in 50 years?
 My grand kids when they find my long-lost Camp Diary after I've died?
 "Oh, Ross IV!
 Look at this!
 Grandpappy actually won Best Skit in his summer camp back in 1989!
-I just KNEW he was more talented than his job at the Quick Stop led us to believe!")
+I just KNEW he was more talented than his job at the Quick Stop led us to believe!"

 Entry #18 (July 17, Monday):